-For an eCommerce company, there are basically two options for handling inventory received from manufacturers and suppliers.
+For an ecommerce company, there are basically two options for handling inventory received from manufacturers and suppliers.
 First, if you have access to a warehouse, you could receive and store inventory in-house.
-Alternatively, you could make use of the services of an eCommerce order fulfilment outsourcer.
+Alternatively, you could make use of the services of an ecommerce order fulfillment outsourcer.

 If you opt for the first model, your business will be responsible for all of the tasks associated with receiving inventory, including the following:

-If you decide to outsource your order fulfilment, on the other hand, all these tasks will be handled for you.
-You’ll pay one lump sum, and the eCommerce order fulfilment company will take care of your inventory receiving needs.
+If you decide to outsource your order fulfillment, on the other hand, all these tasks will be handled for you.
+You’ll pay one lump sum, and the ecommerce order fulfillment company will take care of your inventory receiving needs.

 Veeqo now offers an inventory management app so you can scan your items as soon as they arrive from your phone